Non-Heisenbergian quantum mechanics: Summary and out-looks

-Finally, it should be noted that the generalization of quantum theory without a position operator is natural and interesting from the perspective of some non-standard interpretations of quantum theory, such as Bohmian mechanics \cite{Barnea2018Matter}, Nelson stochastic mechanics \cite{nelson1966derivation}, and the many interacting worlds model \cite{hall2014quantum}.
-In these theories, the operators are not fundamental; they are secondarily mathematical objects that are useful for computing statistical observable results \cite{durr2004quantum}.
-However, in the formalism of these theories, the position probability density and probability current have fundamental important roles.
-So, the approach of the present work could shed some new light on the generalization of these alternative formulations of quantum theory, especially in the relativistic regime, which is an interesting open problem \cite{foo2022relativistic,durr2014can,gisin2018bohmian,holland1995quantum,durr2004bohmian}.
+It should be noted that the generalization of quantum theory without a position operator is natural and interesting from the perspective of some non-standard interpretations of quantum theory, such as Bohmian mechanics \cite{Barnea2018Matter}, Nelson stochastic mechanics \cite{nelson1966derivation}, and the many interacting worlds model \cite{hall2014quantum}.
+In these theories, the operators are not fundamental; rather, they are secondary mathematical objects useful for computing statistically observable results \cite{durr2004quantum}.
+However, in the formalism of these theories, the position probability density and probability current have fundamental roles.
+Therefore, the approach of the present work could shed new light on the generalization of these alternative formulations of quantum theory, especially in the relativistic regime, which is an interesting open problem \cite{foo2022relativistic,durr2014can,gisin2018bohmian,holland1995quantum,durr2004bohmian}. \\